WesamJaffal-collab/java-swing-graphics-suite-GUI/README.md

 │       ├── FrameOne.java             # Sender window for inter-frame data transfer
 │       └── FrameTwo.java             # Receiver window displaying incoming data
 └── README.md                 # Project documentation

----

-🚀 How to Run in NetBeans
-1.Clone or download this repository.
-2.Open NetBeans IDE.
-3.Go to File ➔ Open Project...
-4.Select the project folder and click Open Project.
-5.Press F6 (or right-click the project and select Run).